Santiago Mariño: First Republic

-In late 1812 Mariño joined Colonel Manuel Villapol, who marched to Guayana.
+In March of 1812 Mariño joined Colonel Manuel Villapol, who marched to Guayana.
 Excelling in combat, he was promoted to lieutenant colonel.
 Some months later he was appointed Commander of Güiria, bravely defending that centre of the Royalists' assault, and was promoted to the rank of colonel.

-After the Battle of San Mateo, the Republic collapsed, and Francisco de Miranda capitulated to Monteverde, signing an armistice on 25 July 1812.
+After the Battle of San Mateo, the First Republic collapsed, and Francisco de Miranda capitulated to Monteverde, signing an armistice on 25 July 1812.
+Other revolutionary leaders including Simón Bolívar considered his capitulation treasonous, and allowed his arrest by the Spanish authorities.
+He was taken to a prison in Cádiz, where he died four years later.

 Mariño's Venezuelan Patriots who survived either fled or were imprisoned.
 Mariño himself retired to a property owned by his sister, in Trinidad.

 Second Republic

 Mariño's invasion of Venezuela

 Mariño was informed of the ill-treatment that befell Miranda and the other patriotic men, by the Royalist leader General Domingo de Monteverde, who violated the terms of the armistice by imprisoning many Venezuelans.
 Indignant at such abuse, Mariño assembled an expeditionary force of 45 Patriots on the small island of Chacachacare off the coast of Trinidad.
 Among this small group were the future Generals José Francisco Bermúdez, Francisco Azcue and Manuel Piar.
 With that handful of revolutionaries with a few muskets, they crossed the Gulf of Paria in canoes, and landed on the coast of Venezuela on 11 January 1813.

 Just prior to Mariño's force leaving, the Governor of Trinidad, General Hector William Munro intent on proving Trinidad's neutrality, sent a detachment of the 1st West India Regiment to the tiny island of Chacachacare to investigate claims that a military force was gathering there and to disperse it peacefully, if possible.
 They returned to report they had discovered nothing, but Munro issued a Proclamation stating that the Government of Trinidad was strictly neutral, and officially banished Mariño from Trinidad (after he had left) and seized the property of all those involved with the affair.

 The tiny invasion force captured Guiria, a small town on the gulf coast of Venezuela.
 Fortunately for them, the main body of 500 Royalist troops had recently moved inland, leaving only the local militia which was quickly overcome.

 News of the victory spread quickly and Mariño was soon leading a force of 5,000 men armed and equipped with supplies captured at Guiria.
 They then marched against Maturín on the Rio Guarapiche.
 Apparently, Bolívar was pleased that the Royalists would now have to fight on two fronts but he wanted to liberate Caracas before Mariño was able to do so.